 1. Practise, practise, practise

-Obviously the most important thing is to speak as much as you can!
+Obviously, the most important thing to do is to speak as much as you can!
 Find someone to speak to and practise as often as you can.
 Talk to native speakers, non-native speakers or even yourself!

 2. Talk to native speakers

-If you want to talk to a native speaker, you can find a teacher online easily on a website or app like italki or Cambly.
-You have to pay for that.
+If you want to talk to a native speaker, you can find a teacher who gives lessons online using an app like italki or Cambly, or you could book a lesson with me!
 If you don’t want to pay or can’t, maybe you can find a language exchange partner.
 This is an English-speaking person who wants to learn your language and you help each other for free.
 Search for “language exchange partner” on Google or find an app for your phone, such as Hello Talk.

 3. Talk to non-native speakers

 Many people think that they can only improve if they talk to a native speaker but that isn’t true.
 Talking to other learners will also help you to develop your confidence and fluency.
 Ask all your friends and you’re sure to find somebody else who’s learning English.
 If not, try joining Facebook groups, like mine, or making friends on social media.

 You don't have to be crazy to do this!!
 Talk to yourself in English, out loud or in your head!
 Imagine you are telling somebody about your day or about the film you just watched, for example.
 If you are shy, this could be easier for you than talking to other people and it can build your confidence.
 Also, when you talk to yourself, you can take the time to notice which words you need but don’t know, and which grammar you find difficult.
 Then you know what you need to study next.